 If a person is seriously injured, it is a third-degree felony, punishable up to 5 years in prison and a $5,000 fine.

 If drugs or alcohol were involved, then the defendant will be required to take a DUI course or substance abuse course.Contact The Law Office of Roger P. Foley, P.A.

-If you have been arrested and charged with this crime, call our law office to schedule a free consultation to discuss your case.
+If you have been arrested and charged with this crime in West Palm Beach, call our law office to schedule a free 20 minute phone consultation to discuss your case.
 Our attorneys want to hear your side of the story.
 We will develop a defense to your case.
 We will investigate the evidence against you and aggressively scrutinize it.
 Our attorneys will present to you the options which are available based upon the evidence.
 Whatever decision you make, going to trial or taking a plea deal, our attorneys will aggressively seek to get you the best outcome possible.